openmv/openmv-ide-version/README.md

 ## About this Repo

 Do not include this repo as a submodule in any other repo.
 The version numbers here should be able to be changed at any time to push/pull-back OpenMV IDE updates.
+This repo should not have any other branches, releases, tags, etc. Just one main branch which is modified to inform OpenMV IDE what the latest versions are.